-Meals were served by servants who went from diner to diner, offering dishes from a person’s left.
+Servants served each course, offering dishes from a person’s left.
 A fresh glass of water was served between each wine.

 After dinner, women and men often retreated to different rooms.
-The women drank coffee while the men drank alcohol and smoked cigars and played cards.
+The women drank coffee while the men drank alcohol, smoked cigars and played cards.

 The Middle Class Dinner

 While the upper class was characterized by opulence, the middle class was characterized by its adoption of Victorian ideals – working hard, duty, prayer and love of country.
-Nonetheless, their meals are very recognizable because the main course is exactly like the meals served today.
+Nonetheless, their main dish is very recognizable because it is exactly how meals are served today.

 Middle class dinners had three courses:

-- Main dishes, meat with a vegetable and rice, potatoes, turnips or another side
+- Main dish (meat with a vegetable and rice, potatoes, or turnips)

 After dinner, coffee was served.